 Subject Credits English Language Arts Must be in English I, II, III, and IV 4.0 Mathematics Must include Algebra II (or an equivalent course, i.e. Statistics and Probability) Computer Science courses may be used as a 4th math class.
 Consult your counselor.
-4.0 Science Inquiry-based with lab experience Must include one (1) unit of Physical Science or Chemistry AND one (1) unit of Biological Science or one (1) unit of a Science Elective Computer Science courses may be used as an advanced science class.
+4.0 Science Inquiry-based with lab experience Must include one (1) unit of Physical Science or Chemistry AND one (1) unit of Biological Science and one (1) unit of a Science Elective Computer Science courses may be used as an advanced science class.
 Consult your counselor.
-3.0 Social Studies 1 unit of Modern World History, Honors Modern World History or AP Human Geography 1 unit of U.S. History or AP U.S. History 0.5 unit of American Government or AP U.S. Government and Politics 1.0 unit of Social Studies Elective 3.5 Health 0.5 Physical Education Must include 0.25 unit of Fundamentals of Physical Education (see PE Waiver information) 0.5 Financial Literacy For the Class of 2025, The Ohio Core Requirement for Financial Literacy may be earned through successful completion of any one of the following courses: Career and Life Planning, Financial Literacy, Introduction to Business, College and Career Readiness: Charting Your Course for the Future or AP Macroeconomics.
-Beginning with the Class of 2026, a student's Financial Literacy credit must be completed as a "stand alone" course.
-Financial Literacy is the only course that satisfies this requirement.
+3.0 Social Studies 1 unit of Modern World History, Honors Modern World History or AP Human Geography 1 unit of U.S. History or AP U.S. History 0.5 unit of American Government or 1 unit of AP U.S. Government and Politics 0.5 or 1.0 unit of Social Studies Elective 3.5 Health 0.5 Physical Education Must include 0.25 unit of Fundamentals of Physical Education (see PE Waiver information) 0.5 Financial Literacy Financial Literacy credit must be completed by taking Financial Literacy or AP Macroeconomics.
 0.5 Base Required Electives Students are required to complete 4.0 elective credits in the following subject areas: Foreign Language, Fine Arts, Business, Family/Consumer Science, Technology (Computer Science), English, Math, Science, or Social Studies 4.0 Additional Required Credits Students are required to complete an additional 2.0 credits in any subject area.
 2.0 TOTAL 22.0

-^{}Students who complete a career-technical pathway (e.g. attending a Great Oaks campus) are exempt from the fine arts requirement and an extra 0.5 of Social Studies credit.
+\Students who complete a career-technical pathway (e.g. attending a Great Oaks campus) are exempt from the fine arts requirement and an extra 0.5 of Social Studies credit.